mdotey/DomainTimeTracker/README.md

 5. Click **LOAD UNPACKED** near the top:
 ![extension load](https://user-images.githubusercontent.com/6424086/40699651-6996a28a-638a-11e8-9459-6e8bf4e05389.png)

-6. Go to the location you unzipped the downloaded folder and select the **Build** folder.
+6. Go to the location you unzipped the downloaded folder and select the **Build** folder inside the master folder.

 ## Known Bugs